FR

 Kennedy in Berlin

-John F. Kennedy, Villy Brandt, Konrad Adenauer Brandenburger Tor - Westberlin 1963
+John F. Kennedy, Villy Brandt, Konrad Adenauer at the Brandenburger Tor - Westberlin 1963

 Checkpoint Charlie Checkpoint Charlie